 How to Substitute: Aleppo would make the best direct substitute for a hotter variety of paprika since it has a higher heat level than regular paprika.
 When covering for regular paprika, use small amounts (start with ¼ teaspoon) and adjust to taste.

 Paprika with a mild and sweet flavor is perfect for those who don’t prefer hot spices.
 And you can still complete your dish without paprika using the following alternatives.

 Bell pepper – a classic variety of chili pepper, is an excellent substitute for paprika that has a mild and sweet flavor.
 It’s incredibly aromatic and has a delicious taste.

 To use this substitute, you should slice bell peppers into rings, put them into the oven at 100°F in 5 to 12 hours for them completely dry.
 Then grind the dried bell peppers with a grinder.
 And sift the powder before using.

 How to Substitute: You can use bell pepper powder with an exact amount of paprika in the recipe.

 If you like to cook Korean dishes, the chance that you have gochugaru powder in your spice rack.
 Gochugaru powder is Korean hot pepper flakes.
 It’s an Asian blend of spicy red peppers.

 Gochugaru powder has a tremendous blended spice flavor to it that stays relatively mild, making it a good substitute for paprika.
-It can also add great color to dishes just like paprika, so in a visual sense is a worthy alternative.
+It can also add great color to dishes just like paprika, so in a visual sense, gochugaru is a worthy alternative.